hyf015/egocentric-gaze-prediction/README.md

 Please download and extract all images into `path/to/images`.

-For the optical flow images, use [dense flow](https://github.com/yjxiong/dense_flow) to extract all optical flow images, and put them into `path/to/opticalflow/images`
+For the optical flow images, use [dense flow](https://github.com/yjxiong/dense_flow) to extract all optical flow images, and put them into `path/to/opticalflow/images`.
+The flow images will be in different sub-folders.

 The ground truth gaze image is generated from the gaze data by pointing a 2d Gaussian at the gaze position.
 We recommend ground truth images to have same name with rgb images.
 Put the ground truth gaze maps into `path/to/gt/images`.
 Processing reference can be seen in [data/dataset_preprocessing.py](data/dataset_preprocessing.py)